Numerical study of unitary fermions in one spatial dimension: Introduction

-As was the case for unitary fermions in three dimension, the four-component one-dimensional unitary Fermi gas is characterized by only a single scale, the density of the system.
-By dimensional analysis, the energy density of the untrapped system must obey \Eq{untrapped_energy}, where the free gas energy density is given by
+In the unitary limit, the one dimensional Fermi gas is characterized by a single scale, the density of the system.
+By dimensional analysis, it follows that the energy density of the untrapped system must obey \Eq{untrapped_energy}, where the free gas energy density is given by